top of page

 “When we eat nourishing fats in the right way, we feel stable, energized, and clear.
 Without enough healthy fats, the body and mind become dry, scattered, and depleted.” – Veena, Saumya Ayurveda

 In Ayurveda, how you eat is just as important as what you eat.
+Practicing mindful eating—bringing full awareness to every meal—can transform digestion, improve nutrient absorption, and strengthen your connection to your body’s natural hunger and fullness cues.

-• Take a few deep breaths or practice the Saumya Two-Minute Meditation before meals
+• Take a few deep breaths or practice the Saumya Two-Minute Meditation before meals to center your mind and body.

 "Healthy digestion, assimilation, and elimination begins in the mind.
 Learn the Saumya Two-Minute Meditation technique and use it while cooking and before eating.
 Saumya clients report a decrease in gas, bloating, burping and an increase in satiation." -Veena, Saumya Ayurveda